Eastern Orthodoxy in Hawaii: Rebirth

-On November 27, 1910 (O.S., the Feast Day of the Znamenny-Kursk Root Icon of the Sign of the Mother of God), reader services were organized and served by Vasily Pasderin.
+On November 27, 1910 (O.S.], the Feast Day of the Znamenny-Kursk Root Icon of the Sign of the Mother of God), reader services were organized and served by Vasily Pasderin.

-In 1915, after the Russian Orthodox community in Hawaii (and the Episcopal Bishop Henry B. Restarick) sent an official request to the Holy Governing Synod in St. Petersburg, a priest was dispatched (with the blessing of Archbishop Evdokim (Meschersky) of the Aleutians) to pastor the large population of Orthodox Russian faithful.
+In 1915, after the Russian Orthodox community in Hawaii (and the Episcopal Bishop Henry B. Restarick) sent an official request to the Holy Governing Synod in St. Petersburg, a priest was dispatched (with the blessing of Archbishop Evdokim (Meschersky) of the Aleutians|Evdokim (Meschersky) of the Aleutians) to pastor the large population of Orthodox Russian faithful.
 He established permanent liturgical services in Hawaiʻi and on Christmas December 25 (O.S.) / January 7 (N.S.), 1916, Protopresbyter Jacob Korchinsky celebrated the Divine Liturgy at Saint Andrew's Episcopal Cathedral in Honolulu.
 Thus Orthodoxy was re-established in Hawaii.

 Fr.
 Jacob, a well-known missionary priest, established churches in Canada, the United States, Alaska, Australia and the Philippines.
 He was murdered in Odessa shortly after the Bolshevik Revolution in Russia, but has not yet been officially recognized as a martyred saint (though, for martyrs, no official canonization is necessary in the Orthodox Church).

 St. Tikhon of Moscow once quoted Fr.
 Jacob's missionary exploits this way, "He did much to convert the heathen to the Christian Faith and returned many Uniates to the Orthodox Church.
 He set the foundation for parish life in many places, built churches and assisted the unfortunate with his acquired medical knowledge."

 In subsequent years, the Russian Orthodox Church sent priests by boat or airplane to Hawaii to care for the dwindling Orthodox population, becoming part of the Russian Orthodox Church Outside Russia (ROCOR).
 Archimandrite Innokenty Dronov of Hilo, a contemporary of St. Jonah of Hankou and St. John of Shanghai and San Francisco and Metropolitan Meletius of Harbin, served the entire Orthodox Christian flock on all the Hawaiian Islands throughout the 1930s and 1940s.
 Fr.
 Innokenty had a large following of Japanese Orthodox Christians.
 He frequently returned to the Diocese in San Francisco to report to Archbishops Apollinary (Koshevoy) and Tikhon (Troitsky) as well as for medical reasons.
 He is now purportedly buried on the Big Island of Hawaiʻi.

 List of churches present

-Until the 1960s, the Russian Orthodox Church was the only E. Orthodox jurisdiction in the islands.
+Until the 1960s, the Russian Orthodox Church was the only Orthodox jurisdiction in the islands.
 Following the 1960s, parishes from three other jurisdictions established themselves in the Islands: the Greek Orthodox Church, the Serbian Orthodox Church, and the OCA.
 At one point there were as many as five different Orthodox jurisdictions in the Hawaiian Islands.
 Despite this multiplicity of jurisdictions, all Eastern Orthodox churches in Hawaii are in full communion with one another and have friendly relations.
 (See also: Eastern Orthodoxy in North America and Assembly of Canonical Orthodox Bishops of the United States of America).